top of page

 “You like it?” he asked, words slurred.

-The man pulled back, startled.
-Then his face lit with recognition.
+The man pulled back, startled, but his face lit with recognition.

 He smiled.
 “I come every week, Perry,” he said.
 “That song you play—I love it.
 It reminds me of my dad.”